Spagett1/pineflash/README.md

 1. Install all the dependencies.

-2. download the git submodules
+2. Download the git submodules
 ```
 git submodule update --init --recursive
 ```